Earlier this year, I signed up to run the year 2016. Yes, 2016 miles worth! Crazy considering I am not a runner!

 We prayed for him to use us.
 We prayed for another chance to work at home.
 Silence remained.

-When God Called Us to Have A Baby
+When God Put on Our Heart to Have A Baby

 Another six months passed.
 Our marriage stood on the rocks, we both were spiritually broken.
 Not hearing from God and obeying this crazy dead-end calling sent our faith rolling down hill.
 We started counseling but never returned.